By M.P. Pellicer | Stranger Than Fiction Stories

 Grimes was indeed a real person, and this is how he came to his end.
 It was 1841, and Grimes had just finished a stretch in the Penitentiary at Georgia for assault with intent to kill.
 During the time of his incarceration, another man named Crowder was publicly talking about Grimes’ imprisonment.
 There is no doubt that Grimes was a violent felon with a mean streak.
 It reached Grimes’ ears what this man was doing, and he swore revenge.

 He caught up with him in Girard, Alabama.
 Grimes then took a bowie knife and killed Crowder by plunging it into his heart.
-He was arrested and subsequently hung in the town of Crawford, where the county seat and courthouse were located.
+He was arrested and subsequently hung at Golgotha Hill located half mile north of Crawford and east of the cemetery.

 Nine years later, he was thought to be the screaming ghost heard every night after that terrible storm.

-Below are Newspaper clippings detailing the Grimes' Murder (1841) & the HaUNTING AT cRAWFORD, aLABAMA (1850).
+Below are newspaper clippings detailing the Grimes' Murder (1841) and the Haunting at Crawford, Alabama (1850).